Nasirkhan294/javascript-testing/README.md

 ## Writing Tests

-If you want to write your own Jest unit tests for [Your App Name], you can do so by creating a new file in the __tests__ directory with the .test.js extension.
+If you want to write your own Jest unit tests for this project, you can do so by creating a new file in the __tests__ directory with the .test.js extension.
 Jest will automatically pick up and run any files with this extension.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>